kellyelton/docs.exceptionless.com/contents/troubleshooting.md

 By default, Exceptionless stores errors in an isolated storage folder.
 You can find this folder using the 1st 8 characters of your API key.
 So if your API key is `a7aa250fce7e4e36a22a7031cf2337c8`, then you would search in the `C:\ProgramData\IsolatedStorage` folder for a folder named `a7aa250f`.

+## Firewall
+If you are behind a proxy or firewall, please ensure that you can connect to https://collector.exceptionless.com